-- 2. It is recommended: - That the Committee notes the treasury activities in 2022/23 outlined in this report. - That the Committee approves the Treasury Strategy 2023/24 attached as Appendix 2. - That the Committee authorises the Director of Finance and Legal to affect such borrowings, repayments and investments as are
+- 2. It is recommended: - That the treasury activities in 2022/23 outlined in this report be noted. - That the Treasury Strategy 2023/24, attached as Appendix 2, be approved. - That the Director of Finance and Legal be authorised to affect such borrowings, repayments and investments as are appropriate and consistent with the approved Treasury Strategy and relevant guidance.